tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 ## Events!

-Another difference to Observable Plot is that you can pass event handlers to the marks.
+Another difference to Observable Plot is that you can pass event handlers to the marks to make them part of your interactive app.

 ```svelte live
 <script>